axians/microServiceBus.docs/nav/_operation/working-with-alerts.md

 ---
 layout: post
-title:  Working with incident policies
+title:  Working with Alerts
-description: Incident policies is part of Device Management and allow you to take actions on exceptions and alerts, such as when Nodes comes of line or custom alerts.
+description: Alerts are part of Device Management and allow you to take actions on exceptions and alerts, such as when Nodes comes of line or custom alerts.
 categories: operation
 order: 10
 ---

-Managing and taking actions on *Incidents* is a crucial part of IoT Device Management and allows you to react to events such as notifying a technician to replace a sensor if the battery is low or send a text message if the pressure of the heat pump is running high.
+Managing and taking actions on *Alerts* is a crucial part of IoT Device Management and allows you to react to events such as notifying a technician to replace a sensor if the battery is low or send a text message if the pressure of the heat pump is running high.
+There are several built-in *Alerts* and you can also configure your own.
-Apart from custom policies, there are two policies enabled by default which are **Unhanded Exceptions** and **Offline Nodes** and are described in detail below.
-> **Incident Policies** is only available on managed *Organizations* and can be enabled on the [Organization page](https://microservicebus.com/organizations/detail).
+> **Alerts** are only available on managed *Organizations* and can be enabled on the [Organization page](https://microservicebus.com/organizations/detail).

-## What is an incident?
+## What is an Alert?
-An *incident* can be created from anywhere but most commonly from a *Node* and is commonly some abnormality you’d like to take action on.
+An *Alert* can be created from anywhere but most commonly from a *Node* and is commonly some abnormality you’d like to take action on.
 All *incidents* have an identifier (error code), a description and an action.
-Actions are described in detail (below)[#Actions].
+Actions are described in detail [below](#Actions).

 ## Create a custom alert
-A custom alert is implemented using an **Incident Policy** which defines three elements: The *identifier* (error code), description and an action.
+A *Custom Alert* is implemented using three parts: The *identifier* (error code), description and an action.
 Navigate to the [Organization page](https://microservicebus.com/organizations/details), and scroll down to the *ServiceNow* section.
-If your organization is managed, the *MANAGE INCIDENT POLICIES* button is enabled.
-Click the button to open the *Incident policies* dialog.
+If your organization is managed, the *MANAGE ALERTS* button is enabled.
+Click the button to open the *Manage Alert* dialog.

 > By default, there should be two *policies* already created for you; **Unhanded Exceptions** and **Offline Nodes**.
 These are described in detail in the [Default policies section](# Default policies) below.
 Click the *Add new record* button on top to create a new row in the table.
-Set a *Error code* and describe the policy.
+Set a *Error code* and describe the Alert.
 Finally, select an *Action* and set the parameters.

 ![SD-Card composition](/images/working-with-incident-policies/incidentPoliciesWindow.png)
 *Please note that you can have multiple actions on the same Error code.*